 In the OrbitTR(O2) example shown, two orbit rings orbit around the sets of three connector rings of the TR chain without passing through any rings.

 Appearing in Orbital weaves, rings that orbit connection points, but don't pass through any ring they surround.
-Orbital rings are usually under more stress than other rings, so AR reduction with multiple ring sizes is a good consideration.
+Orbital rings are usually under more stress than other rings.

 In the O6-3C(O1) example shown, one orbital ring orbits around the connection points of the 6-3C.